 Other options to Homeleigh

-If you don’t have a Rimstone member in mind to come and be member in charge, my advice is to book WELL AHEAD of time, and tell the booking officer that they need someone from Rimstone to come down for that weekend if possible.
+If you don’t have a Rimstone member in mind to come and be member in charge, my advice is to book well ahead of time, and tell the booking officer that they need someone from Rimstone to come down for that weekend if possible.
 They will try and accommodate you.
 And as I said, on average 3 out of 4 weekends have guests.
-But if you are unlucky, there is also a hotel, some log cabins, the camp ground (which includes a number of eco-cabins), so there are other options.
+But if you are unlucky, there is also a hotel, some log cabins, the campground (which includes a number of eco-cabins), so there are other options.

-Usually the very big groups camp at the reserve, often scouting groups, university clubs, school trips, etc. I don’t know exactly why this is the tradition – perhaps its just easier for everyone to be independent in a tent and not have to monitor the guests treating Homeleigh with respect.
+Usually the very big groups camp at the reserve, often scouting groups, university clubs, school trips, etc. I don’t know exactly why this is the tradition – perhaps it’s just easier for everyone to be independent in a tent and not have to monitor the guests treating Homeleigh with respect.

 Proximity to the caves

 A warning – don’t leave valuables in view when you park at the caving sites.
-There have been more than a few break ins.
-Generally the practice is to hide the car key somewhere discreet so that if the car owner is injured another caver can drive the car back to Buchan to get help.
+There has been more than a few break ins.
+Generally, the practice is to hide the car key somewhere discreet so that if the car owner is injured another caver can drive the car back to Buchan to get help.
 And make sure Homeleigh is all locked up when you leave in the morning.
 Theft is very rare but can happen.

 So thats Homeleigh and Buchan

 The local club VLCT are well liked and trusted so they generally have access to everything.
-But VLCT are more of a friendship group and won’t necassarily take total strangers caving, especially onto land that is for locals only.
+But VLCT are more of a friendship group and won’t necessarily take total strangers caving, especially onto land that is for locals only.